lava-nc/lava-nc.github.io/_sources/index.rst.txt

 Running Lava on Intel Loihi
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Intel's neuromorphic Loihi 1 or 2 research systems are currently not available commercially.
 Developers interested in using Lava with Loihi systems, need to join the Intel Neuromorphic Research Community (INRC).
-Once a member of the INRC, developers will gain access to cloud-hosted Loihi systems or are able obtain physical Loihi systems on a loan basis as well as additional proprietary components of the magma library which enables to compile processes for Loihi systems.
+Once a member of the INRC, developers will gain access to cloud-hosted Loihi systems or are able to obtain physical Loihi systems on a loan basis.
+In addition, Intel will provide further proprietary components of the magma library which enable compiling processes for Loihi systems that need to be installed into the same *Lava* namespace as in this example:

-Please email inrc_interest@intel.com to request a template to apply for INRC membership.

 .. code-block:: console

       pip install /nfs/ncl/releases/lava/0.0.1/lava-nc-0.0.1.tar.gz
       pip install /nfs/ncl/releases/lava/0.0.1/lava-nc-lib-0.0.1.tar.gz

+Please email inrc_interest@intel.com to request a research proposal template to apply for INRC membership.

 Coding example
 --------------